M0DY2002/ollama_updater/README.md

    * adds `OLLAMA_HOST=0.0.0.0` to `/etc/systemd/system/ollama.service`

 5. ollama_updater_models.sh
-   * don't know, if nessesary
+   * don't know, if necessary
    * just to be shure that all local models are downloaded correctly